cjwit/rhythm/source/part4.md

 Two of these three examples come from the *hamadsha* tradition.
 The hamadsha brotherhood is a Muslim Sufi group, which means that they regularly gather to perform and participate in sung devotional poetry.
 Unlike some other Sufi brotherhoods, the hamadsha are organized as professional ensembles who visit client houses to chant and sing poetry along with instrumental accompaniment.
 They are closely linked to the figure of Aisha, a spirit who possesses some individuals.
 The ritual healing ceremony is not an exocism.
 One of its goals is the maintenance of the relationship between Aisha and her host body.
 The musicians and their ceremony help the client to appease Aisha through chanting, prayer, singing, a trance possession "dance," and the ritual sacrifice of animals like chickens and goats.[^hamadsha]

-[^hamadsha]: For more detail on the hamadsha and their ritual ceremony, see Witulski 2019 and Crapanzano TODO.
+[^hamadsha]: For more detail on the hamadsha and their ritual ceremony, see Witulski 2019.

 An evening hamadsha event moves through a number of segments, each with its own musical characteristics.
 One, called the *saf al-ginbri* features an underlying rhythmic pattern of uneven heavy beats that group the beats of a consistent pulse.
-This pattern is also common elsewhere in the world, including the Balkan region of Europe and across the Middle East (TODO cite balkan, Daniel in AAWM).
+This pattern is also common elsewhere in the world, including the Balkan region of Europe and across the Middle East (Goldberg 2020).
 This example is from a ceremony I attended with the hamadsha leader Abdderrahim Amrani.

 ```
 PLAY EXAMPLE